lindazha0/lindazha0.github.io/index.md

 # About Me

-I am a Master Student in Computer Science at [Tufts University](https://www.tufts.edu), currently focusing on computer engineering.
-I obtained my Bachelor's degree in Computer Science and Technology from [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/), during which I was supervised by Prof. [Quan Li](https://faculty.sist.shanghaitech.edu.cn/liquan/) in ViSeer Lab and Prof. [Shu Yin](https://scholar.google.com/citations?user=CJGqcXoAAAAJ) over SC21 HPC Competition.
+I am a Software Engineer at Siemens EDA.
+I obtained my Master's in Computer Science at [Tufts University](https://www.tufts.edu), and my Bachelor's in Computer Science and Technology from [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/).

-As an undergrad RA in Viseer Lab, my routine was about paper reading, designing and developing visual analytics systems, and lots of teamwork.
+During my school years, I was supervised by Prof. [Quan Li](https://faculty.sist.shanghaitech.edu.cn/liquan/) in ViSeer Lab and Prof. [Shu Yin](https://scholar.google.com/citations?user=CJGqcXoAAAAJ) over SC21 HPC Competition.
+As an undergrad RA at Viseer, my routine was mostly paper reading, designing and developing visual analytics systems, and lots of teamwork.

-As a Master student now, I'm developing my full-stack skills further and actively seeking job oppertunities as a SE.
-Apart from that, I'm always enthusiastic about trying new projects in all areas.
+I'm enthusiastic about trying new projects in all areas.
 My current interests are **SE (Software Engineering), HCI (Human-Computer Interaction)** and **IoT (Internet of Things)**.
-I program mostly in **C/C++, Python, H5+C3+JS**.
-Feel free to contact me in English and Mandarine.
+I program mostly in **C/C++, Python, H5+C3+JS**, and Shell scripts.
+Apart from all the technical things, I am always pursuing to apply tech to build something that works and resolves real-life problems.
+I am fluent in English and Mandarin, with limited Spanish and Japanese capabilities (despite much interest and effort).

 ## Education

-2022 - 2024 (expected)  | M.S. in CS, Tufts University
+2022 - 2024  | M.S. in CS, Tufts University
 2018 - 2022  | B.E. in CS, ShanghaiTech University

 ## Selected Projects